Tasks Overview video

 Adding a new Task

-Teachers can add tasks to classes via the class Tasks & Units tab > Add New Task.
-You can also swiftly add a new task via the Dashboard > Quick Add button.
+Teachers can add tasks to classes via the class Tasks & Units tab > Add Task.
+You can also quickly add a new task via the Dashboard > Quick Add button.

 - Title: Task name